varnerlab/PS2-CHEME-4800-5800-TEMPLATE-AY-2024/README.md

             index::Int64 = 0, radius::Int64 = 3, levels::Int64 = 3)::MyOneDimensionalThreeColorElementaryRuleModel
     ```

    The `build` method should return a `MyOneDimensionalThreeColorElementaryRuleModel` object with the given `index.` The `rule` field of the `MyOneDimensionalThreeColorElementaryRuleModel` object should be initialized with the rule table for the given `index.` The `radius` field of the `MyOneDimensionalThreeColorElementaryRuleModel` object should be initialized with the radius of the rule.
+The `levels` argument is the number of states a cell can be in; in the case of a three-color ECA, the number of levels is `3`.
 If you need to add more fields to the `MyOneDimensionalThreeColorElementaryRuleModel` type, you can do so.

-3. Complete the implementation of the `simulation` function in the `src/Compute.jl` file, where this function has the signature:
+4. Complete the implementation of the `simulation` function in the `src/Compute.jl` file, where this function has the signature:
     ```julia
         function simulation(rulemodel::MyOneDimensionalThreeColorElementaryRuleModel,  initial::Array{Int64,1};
             steps::Int64 = 10, background::Int64 = 1)::Dict{Int64, Array{Int64,2}}